RunReveal

 Extra RunReveal fields

 RunReveal also provides additional fields for the Sigma rule to provide additional context or control the detection.
+Use the field names exactly as written below.

 Sigma FieldField Description